 Let’s get right to it.
 Here are 11 Tips To Survive A Vehicle Crash.

 1. USE THE SEAT BELT.
 Use it in all company vehicles.
-Use it in rental cars and taxis.
+Use it in the Apex rental cars and taxis.
 Seat belts save 14,000 lives per year but still 20% of the population doesn’t use them.
 In all 50 states seat belt use is required.

 2. OBSERVE THE SPEED LIMIT.
 The difference between driving the speed limit and speeding can mean the difference between surviving a crash and looking like a bug on the windshield.

 3. BE RESTED.
 Stop about every two hours to stretch and get refreshed.
 Set a realistic goal for the number of miles that you can drive safely each day.

 4. MAINTAIN THE VEHICLE.
 Or make sure the company does.
 Company pickups, trucks, cars and vans are notorious maintenance orphans.
 Make sure the one you drive is safe.

 5. TIE DOWN YOUR LOAD.
 Outside and in.
 Don’t leave objects strewn around the cab of the vehicle.
 They can fly and hit you during a crash.
 If you must travel with cargo, strap it down.

 6. HANDS ON THE WHEEL.
 Driver’s Ed used to teach holding your hands on the wheel at “10 and 2,” back when dinosaurs roamed the earth.
 Now, if the airbag goes off, hands and arms fly off and hit you in the face.
 Keep your hands at “9 and 3.”